Seventh-Day Adventist Beliefs On Alcohol And Drug Addiction And Rehab

-The Adventist faith imposes prohibits the use of drugs, tobacco, or alcohol as “unclean” chemicals.
-For some Adventists, red meat (especially pork), refined foods, and Caffeine are also forbidden.
-Many Adventists believe substances harm people, destroy families, and hinder spiritual growth.
+The Adventist faith discourages the use of drugs, tobacco, or alcohol.
+For some Adventists, red meat (especially pork), refined foods, and Caffeine are also avoided.
+Many Adventists believe substance use can harm individuals and families and hinder spiritual growth.
 Nevertheless, a survey has noted that 12% of Adventists drink alcohol.
 More specifically, 64% of Adventists drink wine 1 to 3 times per month, and about 7.6% of them drink wine daily.

 As a result of the Adventist movement’s standards, many Seventh-Day Adventists view drug use and addiction as sinful.
 However, the Adventist movement also insists on the possibility of redemption from sin.
 With help from God, the church, and professional rehab, Seventh-Day Adventists believe that recovery from addiction is possible.